August 21, 2015

 - Install brake and shift levers

-- Flat MTB-type bars: install grips and bar ends, if any.
+- Flat bars: install grips and bar ends, if any.

-- Dropbar types: do not wrap bars.
-Wait to wrap bars at end of work to keep tape clean
+- Drop bars: do not wrap bars yet.
+Wait until the end of work to keep tape clean.

-- Check true of both wheels.
+- Check trueness of both wheels.
 Correct as necessary.

 - Adjust hub bearings, if adjustable type.